synfig/synfig-docs-dev/docs/projects/skeleton.rst

 The Main functions of the tool are:

 - Create and Transform Bones:
-    - Double-click would add a default bone with all the handles.
+    - Single-click on an empty space in the workarea would add a default bone with all the handles.
     - Mouse-Down and Drag will add bone between the points dragged.
     - The handles will have their usual functions for transforming the bones.
 - Set Parent-Child Relations: